laurabaes/Baes_et-al_2026_A-quantitative-analysis-to-detect-mass-mortality-events-wrecks-in-Procellariiformes/README.md

 5. Hotspot characterization.

 Although developed for Procellariiformes stranded along the Brazilian coast, the framework can be adapted to other taxa and geographic regions.
-Data used for this code if available from the Dryad Digital Repository: https://doi.org/10.5061/dryad.cc2fqz6nc (Baes et al., 2026).
+Data used for this code is available from the Dryad Digital Repository: https://doi.org/10.5061/dryad.cc2fqz6nc (Baes et al., 2026).

 ## Workflow